hryarih32/jalali-calendar/README.md

 # Persian Jalali Calendar

-A simple, accurate, and lightweight Python library for the Persian Jalali calendar with no external dependencies.
+A simple, accurate, and lightweight Python library for the Persian (Jalali/Shamsi) calendar with no external dependencies.

-This library allows for easy conversion between Jalali and Gregorian dates, provides date arithmetic, and offers helpful methods for formatting and date information, all through an intuitive API modeled after Python's `datetime` module.
+This library allows for easy conversion between Jalali and Gregorian dates, provides date arithmetic, and offers helpful methods for formatting and date information, all through an intuitive API modeled after Python's built-in `datetime` module.

 ## Installation